NetaZuckerman/covid19/README.md

 ### If you are still confused, here are some examples
 To get the usage menu: \
-`bash pipeline.sh -h` OR `bash pipeline.sh --help`\
+`bash pipeline.sh -h` OR `bash pipeline.sh --help`

-To run the whole pipeline on _trimmed_ fastq files found in _/input/path_ and refseq found in _references/refseq.fasta_: / `bash pipeline.sh -i /input/path/ --refseq references/refseq.fasta --trimmed_fq`\ OR with abbreviated flags: \
+To run the whole pipeline on _trimmed_ fastq files found in _/input/path_ and refseq found in _references/refseq.fasta_:\
+`bash pipeline.sh -i /input/path/ --refseq references/refseq.fasta --trimmed_fq` \
+OR with abbreviated flags: \
 `bash pipeline.sh -i /input/path/ -r references/refseq.fasta -t`